Kim Weild: Background

-As an actor and dancer, Kim Weild has performed extensively in both Europe and the United States.
-Among her many collaborators and associates are Anne Bogart (SITI Co.), Diane Paulus, Tina Kronis and Richard Algers, George Balanchine, Caryl Churchill, Max Stafford-Clark, Simon Curtis, André Gregory, Antoinette LaFarge, Judith Malina, Larry Moss, Mike Nichols, George Morrison, Sabrina Peck, Abraham Pulido, Richard Schechner, Paul Sills, Tadashi Suzuki and Robert Wilson.
-In 2015 she was appointed Visiting Associate Professor of Theatre at Wesleyan University in Middletown, Connecticut where she taught directing and acting.
-In the fall of 2017 she joined the faculty of Carnegie Mellon University's School of Drama.
+As an actor and dancer, Kim Weild has performed in both Europe and the United States.
+Among her many collaborators and associates are Anne Bogart (SITI Co.), Diane Paulus, Tina Kronis and Richard Algers, George Balanchine, Caryl Churchill, Max Stafford-Clark, Simon Curtis, André Gregory, Antoinette LaFarge, Judith Malina, Larry Moss, Mike Nichols, George Morrison, Sabrina Peck, Richard Schechner, Paul Sills, Tadashi Suzuki and Robert Wilson.
+She is also featured in American Contemporary video artist Bill Viola's artwork The Raft.

+In 2015 she was appointed Visiting Associate Professor of Theatre at Wesleyan University in Middletown, Connecticut where she taught directing of and acting.
+In 2017 she joined the faculty of Carnegie Mellon University's School of Drama] where she is the chair of the John Wells Directing Program.

 She is also a faculty member at the National Theater Institute at the Eugene O'Neill Theater Center.

+Education

-She earned her BFA in Drama with Honors from New York University Tisch School of the Arts and her MFA in directing from Columbia University School of the Arts.
+She earned her BFA in Drama with Honors from New York University Tisch School of the Arts and her MFA in directing from Columbia University School of the Arts where she was mentored by Anne Bogart, Brian Kulick and André Serban.

 Directorial work

 Weild studied for ten years at The School of American Ballet, during which time she frequently performed with the New York City Ballet.
 In 2007 she completed her graduate work at Columbia University's three-year MFA directing program.
 Her directorial work includes the NY premiere of Charles L. Mee's Fêtes de la Nuit which received a Drama Desk Award nomination for Unique Theatrical Experience and also garnered 7 New York Innovative Theatre Foundation nominations winning two.

-Weild who has a deaf brother is known for creating and directing work with Deaf and hearing artists that incorporates American Sign Language.
-In 2017 she directed the world premier of acclaimed playwright Charles Mee's Soot and Spit about deaf outsider artist James Castle.
-The piece received high critical praise, was a NY Times Critic's Pick, and was awarded the New York Innovative Theatre Foundation Award for Outstanding Performance Art Production.
+Weild, who has a deaf brother, has created and directed work with Deaf and hearing artists that incorporates American Sign Language.
+In 2017 she directed the world premier of playwright Charles Mee's Soot and Spit about deaf outsider artist James Castle.
+The piece received critical praise, was a NY Times Critic's Pick, and was awarded the New York Innovative Theatre Foundation Award for Outstanding Performance Art Production.